inphobia/p5-idea-wikiclone/Known-issues.md

 If sub or variable can't be resolved because of tricky usage or invocation, it will be annotated as unused.
 But be careful.

 ##Large files performance
 Editing of files larger than 100kb may be laggy.
-Problem is still not localized.
+Situation is going better with every version, but not sure it will be perfect sometime.
+So recommend to avoid creating huge files.